The Jakarta Method

 The Jakarta Method: Washington's Anticommunist Crusade and the Mass Murder Program that Shaped Our World is a 2020 political history book by American journalist and author Vincent Bevins.
 It concerns U.S. government support for and complicity in anti-communist mass killings around the world and their aggregate consequences from the Cold War until the present era.
 The title is a reference to Indonesian mass killings of 1965–66, during which an estimated one million people were killed in an effort to destroy the political left and movements for government reform in the country.

 The book goes on to describe subsequent replications of the strategy of mass murder, against government reform and economic reform movements in Latin America, Asia, and elsewhere.
 The killings in Indonesia by the American-backed Indonesian forces were so successful in culling the left and economic reform movements that the term "Jakarta" was later used to refer to the genocidal aspects of similar later plans implemented by other authoritarian capitalist regimes with the assistance of the United States.

+Synopsis

+In the book, Bevins challenges the mainstream narrative that the third world transitioned peacefully and willingly into the modern capitalist world order.
+Citing declassified documents, contemporary scholarship and oral histories, he argues that the U.S.–backed mass extermination of leftists, labor organizers, unarmed reformers and anyone advocating for political alternatives in countries like Indonesia, Chile, Brazil, Guatemala and beyond served as a foundational strategy for Washington's victory in the Cold War.